Saturday, September 21, 2019

 Why not climb those sloping walls to avoid obstacles like annoying rocks.

-Forget sim, this is pure arcade joy!
+Forget sim, this is pure arcade!

 Arcade fun on your Atari ST?
 Whatever next?
 I'll tell you, some more screenshots...

-There was plenty of room but I still chose to leap over that rock.
+There was plenty of room, but I still chose to leap over that rock.
 Why not!

 Watch out, tunnel ahead!
 Enter without hitting slap-bang in the wall if you can?